kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/client-utils.md

 ---
 title: Kadena client utilities
 description:
   The `@kadena/client-utils` library provides a TypeScript based application programming interface API for interacting with smart contracts and the Kadena network.
-The library includes helper functions for the `coin` module that you can import using `@kadena/client-utils/coin`.

-  The library also exports utilities under /core for smart contract developers to develop APIs, including some functions that can be used for any kind of smart contracts.
+The library includes helper functions for the `coin` module that you can import using `@kadena/client-utils/coin` and `core` for developing API functions that can be used for any type of smart contract.
-menu: Language Reference
+menu: Reference
-label: Intro
+label: Kadena client
 order: 4
 layout: full
-tags: ['pact', 'language reference']
+tags: ['TypeScript', 'Kadena client', 'frontend']
 ---

 # Kadena client utilities